 At the moment of writing it seems that Tesseract is considered the best open source OCR engine.
 The Tesseract OCR accuracy is fairly high out of the box and can be increased significantly with a well designed Tesseract image preprocessing pipeline.
 Furthermore, the Tesseract developer community sees a lot of activity these days and a new major version (Tesseract 4.0) is on its way.
 The accuracy of Tesseract can be increased significantly with the right Tesseract image preprocessing toolchain.
 When it comes to proprietary OCR engines, it seems that ABBYY FineReader takes the pole position.

-Increase Accuracy With OCR Image Processing
+How to Increase Accuracy With OCR Image Processing

 Let’s assume you already settled on an OCR engine.
 This leaves us with one single moving part in the equation to improve accuracy of OCR: The quality of the source image.